mhkeller/layercake/src/content/guide/05-layout-components.md

 </style>
 ```

-This component also has a [named slot](https://svelte.dev/docs#slot_name) for adding elements into the SVG `<defs>` field.
+This component also has a named `defs` [snippet](https://svelte.dev/docs/svelte/snippet) for adding elements into the SVG `<defs>` field.
 See [the Svg layout component section above](/guide#svg) for a note about how to use this and a workaround for a Svelte issue where elements are not always recognized.

 ### Canvas